 The Board of Directors' share ownership guidelines currently provide for share ownership levels at five times the annual retainer amount.
-Directors are encouraged to elect restricted stock for the second component of the retainer until such time as his or her total share ownership meets or exceeds the ownership guidelines.
+Directors are encouraged to elect restricted stock as a component of the retainer until such time as his or her total share ownership meets or exceeds the ownership guidelines.